 Ideation and validation 0.1 — Chatbot

-As a result of the first ideation, we adopted a chatbot pattern to create a friendly and interactive solution to get valuable information about user’s preferences when picking the right restaurant.
+As a result of the first ideation on finding the right solutions, we were experimenting with the adoption of a chatbot pattern.
+We thought it could bring the value of a friendly and interactive experience to get valuable information about users’ preferences when picking the right restaurant.
 The collected information would be used to generate a curated list of restaurants at the end of the flow.

-Although all of the users really liked the idea and friendly chatbot feature, the length of the onboarding process was an issue to all of them.
+Although all of the users really liked the concept and friendly chatbot experience, the length of the process was an issue for all of them.

 We immediately responded and presented an iteration of the concept to the second group of users the next day.
 A friendly but lengthy chatbot concept was replaced with a so-called vending machine concept: all of the preferences were accessible on one screen without any additional steps needed.

 Users' reactions to the updated version were positive.
-They felt the interface was intuitive, especially due to the simple interface and included visual elements.
+They responded the interface was intuitive, especially due to the simple interface and included visual elements.

-Although the reaction to the onboarding solution was overall positive, most of the users’ were less enthusiastic towards the preferences selection they had to choose from.
+Although the reaction to the new onboarding experience was overall positive, most of the users’ were less enthusiastic about the types of food preferences they had to choose from.
 Some of them felt there was not enough variety, the others just felt they are not relevant to them.

 User research 0.2 — Food preferences

-As a next step taken, we needed to define what types of food preferences bring users the most value.
+As a next step taken, we needed to redefine the types of food preferences that bring users the most value after being chosen.

-In the current app filters set was limited.
-They could filter by type of cuisine, delivery cost, minimum order value — not much opportunity for curating the selection of restaurants.
+In the current app, the filtering option was limited.
+Users could filter by type of cuisine, delivery cost, minimum order value — there was not much opportunity for curating the selection of restaurants.

 It was important to learn what are the most important choices users think about when they are ordering food.

-We understood about the most common, high-level food preferences when choosing the right food were:
+We already knew the most common, high-level food preferences when choosing the right food were: